 Lasclottes is a 19th century rural farmhouse, which has been traditionally renovated and luxuriously furnished with an eye for detail.

-Nestled within its own 5 acres of land, it is approached via a private lane with no near neighbours and gently slopes down towards the river, tranquility surrounds the property.
+Nestled within its own 5 acres of land, it is approached via a private lane with no near neighbours and gently slopes down to the river, tranquility surrounds the property.

 Lasclottes is a spacious property with 3 double bedrooms and 1 twin room, (there are two extra beds which can be put in either of the two doubles or twin room).
 They all boast original beams, oak floors and stone walls.

 Upstairs two of the double bedrooms have en suite facilities with showers and there is a generous size family bathroom with a shower and a bath that serves the other two bedrooms.

 In the sitting area there are two comfy sofas, a swivel chair, a coffee table, wireless radio/docking tower, English tv, wi-fi, dvd player, a good selection of books and an unbeatable view down towards the river.

 The grounds are large, private and suitable for children, with a variety of fruit trees and shady areas.
 There are two picnic benches on the grass and several sets of tables and chairs, parasols, loungers and recliners, a plancha (an outside cast iron cooking plate) and a BBQ.

 For the cars there is off road parking and an area to park under the trees to keep them cool.

 The house is on the outskirts of St Sylvestre, a quaint riverside village which has a good selection of shops, bars, restaurant and a market twice a week.

 Across the bridge from St Sylvestre is the picturesque village of Penne D’Agenais, where the road winds up and around the hilltop to a 16th century Basilica, which can be seen from the grounds of Lasclottes.
 It is a stunning piece of architecture and the views from the gardens are breathtaking.

 The village of Penne is also renowned for art and there is usually an exhibition in the Mairie and sometimes the whole village takes part in displaying a variety of art works.